ShopRunner/collie/docs/source/models.rst

 When we have side-data about items, this can be incorporated directly into the loss function of the model.
 For details on this, see :ref:`Losses`.

-Hybrid Collie models also allow incorporating this side-data directly into the model.
+Hybrid Collie models allow incorporating side-data about items and/or users directly into the model.
 For an in-depth example of this, see :ref:`Tutorials`.

 **Creating a Custom Architecture**